 WNV activity: No human cases of WNV infection were reported this week.
 No horses with WNV infection were reported this week.
-One eagle with WNV infection was reported this week in Sarasota County.
 One sentinel chicken tested positive for antibodies to WNV this week in Manatee County.
-In 2017, positive samples from ten sentinel chickens and one eagle have been reported from four counties.
+In 2017, positive samples from eleven sentinel chickens and one eagle have been reported from four counties.